-The legend of Punxsutawney Phil gets a lot of attention every year, but you probably already know that whether he sees his shadow has more to do with whether February 2 is a cloudy or sunny day than anything else.
-Who can blame us though for seeking out a groundhog for some good news?
+The legend of famous groundhog Punxsutawney Phil gets a lot of attention every year, but you probably already know that whether he sees his shadow has more to do with whether Feb.
+2 is a cloudy or sunny day than anything else.
+Who can blame us, though, for seeking out a groundhog for some good news?
 By February, most of us are dreaming of the warmer weather to come, and if a groundhog helps us be hopeful for even just a fleeting moment, so be it.

 While groundhogs don't have any special prognosticating skills when it comes to the weather, they are interesting creatures nonetheless.
 They are rodents, more specifically a type of rodent called a marmot.
 Marmots are most closely related to squirrels, which makes groundhogs a sort of large ground squirrel, National Geographic reports.